alex-kennedy/astro-c162/README.md

-# astro-c162
+# Astronomy C162 Project

-Repository for code for Astronomy C162 Project
+Repository for Alex Kennedy's and Chingham Fong's final project for C162.

+The goal is to determine if the Kepler 90 system can support an asteroid belt.